-the link ID of the AP is equal to the value in the Link ID field in a Per-STA Profile subelement in the Multi-Link element in the Probe Request frame.
+the AP ID of the AP matches the AP ID field in a Per-STA Profile subelement in the Multi-Link element in the Probe Request frame.

 TGbe editor: Please revise the text on page 195, lines 21-26 as follows

-If the (Extended) Request element is present in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, then the (Extended) Request element requests the partial information for the reported AP that corresponds to the Link ID field of the Per-STA Control field in the Per-STA Profile subelement.
+If the (Extended) Request element is present in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, then the (Extended) Request element requests the partial information for the reported AP that is identified by the AP ID field of the Per-STA Control field in the Per-STA Profile subelement.
 In this case, the Complete Profile subfield of the Per-STA Control field in the Per-STA Profile subelement is set to 0.

 TGbe editor: Please replace all other instances of “Link ID” or “link ID” in D0.4 with “AP ID” including in Figure 9-632b, 9-788ej, 9-941b, 12-36a, 12-42a, 12-47b, and 35-1